WaveBeans/wavebeans/docs/user/exe/readme.md

 overseer.eval(44100.0f).all { it.get().finished }
 ```

-4. When the overseer is evaluated it's needed to be closed:
+4. When the overseer has finished evaluating, it needs to be closed:

 ```kotlin
 overseer.close()